Cannonb4ll/laravel-philips-hue/README.md

 We still need 2 variables, the device ID and username we will be using for your bridge.

 **Make sure you are on the computer on the same network as your Philips Hue bridge.**
-Visit this URL and note the device ID: https://www.meethue.com/api/nupnp
+Visit this URL and note the device ID: https://www.meethue.com/api/nupnp (or visit https://account.meethue.com/bridge, you will see the bridge ID there too)

 Fill in the details accordingly: